slogvo/notion-mapper/README.md

 ```

 ### Tailwind CSS Configuration
-Add the following line to your `tailwind.config.ts` file to integrate styles from the library:
+Add the following line to your `tailwind.config.ts` file to ensure Tailwind styles used in this library are not removed by PurgeCSS:

 ```typescript
 content: [